kennethslee613/picoCTF2018-solutions/crypto/SpyFi/README.md

 Block 7:	| f | y | i | n | g |   | c | o | d | e |   | i | s | : |   |(U)|
 ```

-Now we have to brute force this character, `(X)`!
+Now we have to brute force a character of the flag`(U)`!
+We'll call the brute forced character `(X)`.
 But how can we test `fying code is: (X)` to see if it is the same as `secret` (block 7)?
-We can send it as our input, but don't forget to pad the input so that `fying code is: (X)` will fit inside one block.
+We need to check the ciphertexts of both blocks to make sure they're equal.
+So, we can send `fying code is: (X)` as our input, but don't forget to pad the input so that `fying code is: (X)` will fit inside one block.
 Let's pad it with B's again like so:

 ```
 		| 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | a | b | c | d | e | f |